zwhua888/qian256.github.io/_posts/2017-02-09-github-jekyll-tag.md

 #### 5.2.
 Trigger the building of tag pages

-In order to tell Github Jekyll engine to create a tag page, we need a markdown file specifying the specific tag to dipslay and the above tagpage format.
+In order to tell Github Jekyll engine to create a tag page, we need a markdown file specifying the specific tag to display and the above tagpage format.

 Create a folder called `tag` in the root folder, and create a markdown file `hololens.md` like this: